 Note: The electronic I-94 process has only been in operation since April 30, 2013 and is only implemented at air and sea ports of entry.
 If you entered the U.S. prior to this date, or by land, you may have a paper I-94 card stapled in your passport.
 In this case, keep the card safe – it is expensive to replace if you lose it!
 Meanwhile, if you depart the U.S. and return by air or sea in the future, you will receive an electronic I-94 record upon your next entry.

-Some FAQs about the new computerized admission record and how it will affect entry procedures, I-9 and employment eligibility verification and applications for benefits like Social Security numbers and drivers licenses, can be found here.
-If you have any questions about the new I-94 system, please contact ISSS.
+If you have questions about how the I-94 computerized admission record will affect entry procedures, I-9 and employment eligibility verification and applications for benefits like Social Security numbers and driver's license, please contact ISSS.

 - U.S. Customs and Border Protection: Find an Answer

 - Obtain/Review your I94 Card - Click "Get Most Recent I-94